Doctor insights on:

 - I have a big vein in my lower left abdomen why only one side

-- Living with only one kidney
+- Can i drink alcohol with only one kidney?

-- Having only one testicle
+- I only have one wisdom tooth

 - I have sore upper gums on one side of my mouth only